zedithx/zedithx/README.md

 <h1 align="center">Hi 👋, I'm Si Jun</h1>
 <h3 align="center">I’m a passionate full stack developer that is experienced in web and app development.
-Currently exploring DevOps in the current semester, pursuing a final
+Currently learning DevOps in my current internship at Changi Airport Group, where I have completed
-year master course in my exchange studies as well as studying for the AWS Solutions Architect Certification</h3>
+an automation Slack Bot to improve our operation processes here.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zedithx&label=Profile%20views&color=0e75b6&style=flat" alt="zedithx" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=zedithx" alt="zedithx" /></a> </p>

-- 🔭 I’m currently working on an **AI Chatbot for a Startup Company and Devops for serverless architecture**
+- 🔭 I’m currently working on ** Automation Slack Bot to optimise Ops processes**

-- 🌱 I’m currently learning **OpenTelemetry**, **Writing Scalable and Maintainable Code** **and** **AWS Cloud Solutions**
+- 🌱 I’m currently learning the course for **AWS Cloud Solutions Architect**

 - 📫 How to reach me **aersijun@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/yang-si-jun-5360b7231](https://www.linkedin.com/in/yang-si-jun-5360b7231)

-- ⚡ Fun fact **I'm looking for more internship opportunities for 2025 June to Sept**
+- ⚡ Fun fact **I love growth.
+I make a commitment to be improving myself in something different in every period of my life, outside of coding.
+For this period, it is bowling.
+Hit me up if you want to go bowling together and improve with me :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">